OpenEvalProject/evals/manuscripts/elife-40372/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/40372/elife-40372-fig3-v2.jpg)

 **Figure 3.:** (A) Schematic of the predicted coiled-coil regions of M. musculus SYCP2 and SYCP3, with truncations used for co-expression/size exclusion chromatography analysis in panels (B) and (C).
 (B) Superose-6 size exclusion chromatography analysis of truncated Mm SYCP2:SYCP3 complexes.
 All complexes were purified after co-expression using an N-terminal His6-MBP tag on SYCP2.
 Upper panel: truncation of the SYCP2 coiled-coil C-terminus, from 1325 to 1500 (black) to 1325–1479 (magenta), all co-expressed with SYCP384-248.
 Lower panel: truncation of SYCP3 coiled-coil N-terminus, from 84 to 248 (black) to 105–248 (green), all co-expressed with SYCP31325-1500.
 Magenta dotted line indicates elution profile of MBP-SYCP21325-1479:SYCP3105-248 complex (Mm SYCP2CC:SYCP3CC), used for SEC-MALS in panel (C).
 Lower right: SDS-PAGE analysis of purified Mm SYCP2CC:SYCP3CC complex (with His6-MBP tag removed).
 (C) SEC-MALS analysis of purified His6-MBP-Mm SYCP2CC:SYCP3CC complex.
 Calculated molecular weight of a 2:2 heterotetramer = 161.4 kDa; Measured molecular weight = 158.6 kDa.
-(D) Thermofluor melting-temperature (T) analysis for mMm SYCP2CC:SYCP3CC (red) versus a homotetrameric Mm SYCP3CC complex (green).
+(D) Thermofluor melting-temperature (Tm) analysis for Mm SYCP2CC:SYCP3CC (red) versus a homotetrameric Mm SYCP3CC complex (green).
 Thick colored lines represent an average of three independent measurements, with standard deviation represented by thin vertical black lines.

 The experiments above were conducted with a construct of SYCP3, residues 84–248, lacking the C-terminal six residues of this protein.
 These residues have been previously shown to be critical for formation of large homotypic SYCP3 filaments when the protein is overexpressed in mammalian tissue-culture cells (Baier et al., 2007; Yuan et al., 1998), and for formation of large SYCP3 assemblies in vitro (Syrjänen et al., 2014).We next purified an SYCP2:SYCP3 complex containing these residues, Mm SYCP21325-1500:SYCP384-254, and visualized the complex by negative-stain electron microscopy.
 We found that this complex forms filaments equivalent to Mm SYCP21325-1500:SYCP384-248, but that in contrast to the truncated complex, filaments containing the full SYCP3 C-terminus tended to self-associate into bundles (Figure 2G).
 Given the high conservation of these residues and their importance for large-scale SYCP3 assembly in multiple assays, we propose that the SYCP3 C-terminus may mediate bundling of SYCP2:SYCP3 filaments as an important step in assembly of the mammalian meiotic chromosome axis (Figure 2H).
 As we do not observe bundling in filaments of budding-yeast Red1 (Figure 1C) or plant axis core proteins (see below), this tendency to bundle may be specific to the mammalian chromosome axis.